unikraft/docs/content/en/docs/develop/porting.md

 For the sake of simplicity, this tutorial will only be targeting C/C++ applications.
 Unikraft supports other compile-time languages, such as Golang, Rust, and WASM.
 Many of the principles in this tutorial, however, can be applied in the same way for the mentioned languages, with a bit of context-specific work.
 Namely, this may include additional build rules for target files, using specific compilers and linkers, etc.

 It is worth noting that we are only targeting compile-time applications in this tutorial.
 Applications written in a runtime language, such as Python or Lua, require an interpreter which must be brought to Unikraft first.
 There are already lots of these high-level languages supported by Unikraft.
 If you wish to run an application written in such a language, please check out the list of available applications.
-However, if the language you wish to run is interpreted and not yet available on Unikraft, porting the interpreter would be in the scope of this tutorial, as the steps here would cover the ones needed to bring the interpreter, which is a program after all, as a Unikraft unikernel application.
+However, if the language you wish to run is interpreted and not yet available on Unikraft, porting the interpreter would be in the scope of this tutorial, as the steps here would cover the ones needed to bring the interpreter, which is a program after all, as an Unikraft unikernel application.

 {{< alert theme="info" >}}
 In the case of higher-level languages which are interpreted, you do not need to follow this tutorial.